uartois/sonar-haskell/README.md

 cabal install hlint
 ```

-- Product the hlint report of your code to be analyzed, save it using in a file named hlintReport.json
+- Produce the hlint report of your code to be analyzed, and save it using in a file named hlintReport.json
 ```
 hlint YOUR_CODE.hs --json > hlintReport.json
+hlint . --json > hlintReport.json
 ```

-- Start analyzes
+- Start the analysis with sonar scanner
 ```
 sonar-scanner
 ```